onepub-dev/pub_release/README.md

 * Allows you to edit the release notes.
 * Adds the release notes to CHANGELOG.MD along with the new version no.
 * Publishes the package to pub.dev.

+You can automate the creation of git releaes tags from a github workflow via:
+* github_workflow_release